bzawad/visualizer/README.md

 # Music Visualizer

-A simple music visualizer that plays a WAV file and displays a 16-bar frequency meter in green.
+A simple music visualizer that plays a WAV file and displays a frequency or waveform visualization in green.

 ## Features

 - Play mono WAV files
+- Multiple visualization types:
-- Visualize frequencies in 16 green bars
+  - Frequency bars (16 green bars)
+  - Waveform display
 - Press Escape to exit the visualizer

 ## Requirements